Guide Don't Drive™

 Monday Morning Test: If it doesn't hold on Monday morning, we don't teach it.

-Guide Don't Drive™ was built from repeated patterns observed in real organizations, especially under pressure.
+Guide Don't Drive™ was built from repeated patterns observed in real organizations under pressure.

 Fixing creates dependency